NightOwlCoder/bear-bargain/docs/PRD.md

 **Review Question (AI Integration #18)**: Response Chunking: Your AGENTS.md shows Trade Whisperer outputs 6 chunks for stagger animation. **But what if the AI returns 3 chunks?
 Or 12?** Is the UI flexible or hardcoded to 6?
 (To iterate: Make UI flexible with dynamic chunking.)

 ### 4.3 Portfolio Tracker & Simulations
-- Import: Manual Schwab CSV upload or entry; auto-parse positions.
+- Import: Manual entry or local sim data import; auto-parse positions.
 - Views: Pie chart of holdings; line graphs with animated "growth arcs" (Reanimated morphs).
 - Simulations: "What-if" tool for sells (e.g., take 20-30% profits on doubles); offline queue for trades.
 - History: Virtualized list of past DCAs/sims with confetti on "wins."